-Now if it becomes possible for pure introspection to uncover truths available to all, then great.
-But for now there is wild disagreement among persons about what subjective, intuitive, introspection reveals.
+Now if it becomes possible for introspection to uncover truths available to all, then great.
+But for now, there is disagreement about what subjective, intuitive, introspection reveals.
 (It reveals for example that the earth is flat and does not move.)
 This suggests that subjective experience is not a reliable method for finding truth.
 And believing this does not depend on faith or dogma; it depends on the evidence that science works, that it is the only method for uncovering truth that humans have ever found, whereas people’s guesses about the existence and nature of the supernatural realm vary widely.

 Finally, that science doesn’t find what Haught wants it to find (reason to believe in layered explanation that includes the supernatural) does not support his contention that science is dogmatic; rather it suggests that his beliefs unlikely to be true.

 Haught continues his attack: